bahree/GenAIBook/README.md

 ## Web Application :earth_americas:
 In addition to the code from the chapter, a fully functional web application brings all the different constructs together in an easy-to-navigate web application that you can run locally.
 The code for this can be found in the **`webapp`** folder. :panda_face:
+You run the web application using the following command from your prompt:  `streamlit run '.\🏡 Home.py'`

 **Note:** :warning: The web application is meant only as a reference to run locally and not exposed to the internet.
 It does not have all the necessary proxies and controls one would build when exposing an application to the internet.